Accessibility Tools

 Be kind to yourself

 Try to be a friend to yourself.
 Remind yourself about positive things about yourself, however small.
-Don’t fall into the trap of being critical of yourself all the time, and going over and over negative things in your mind.
-If you catch yourself doing this, make an effort to stop, and try to think of positive things in your life.
+Try not to fall into the trap of being critical of yourself all the time, and going over and over negative things in your mind.
+Try to catch yourself if you are doing this, and practice reframing your thoughts in a more neutral or positive way.

 Managing stress

-Work out which situations make you feel stressed and try to avoid them.
+Work out which situations make you feel stressed and try to avoid them, minimise them, or work around them.
 For example, if you tend to feel stressed or lonely at the weekend, you could plan to do more relaxing or sociable things on these days.
-While you can’t always choose when you have company, making sure you are active is a good way to help take your mind off any feelings of stress or isolation.

-Talk over how you feel with a family member, friend or health professional – you’ll be surprised at how things can seem a lot easier after you’ve spoken about them.
-Remember that listening to how others feel is important too.
+Talk over how you feel with a family member, friend, or health professional – sometimes, things can seem a lot easier after you’ve spoken about them.

 Healthy living

-Here are some tips from people who have ‘been there’ for getting back on track after a suicide attempt.
+Here are some tips for getting back on track after a suicide attempt.

 Revise your safety plan